-A member of the Missionaries of the Sacred Heart with members of the Christian in Papua New Guinea.
-Photo: Vatican Media affect the people.
+'There is systemic poverty in Papua New Guinea, despite being a country with incredibly large natural resources.
+Many international companies are exploiting the country.
+Climate change is felt strongly, as it is a country heavily dependent on its natural resources.
+Deforestation and large-scale monocultures affect the people.
 Mining 'without a human face' is also a major issue.
 The Church is deeply affected and strives to stand with the most needy.
 Additionally, the tribal world is a challenge for foreigners and the Church alike - how to respect tribal or clan structures and evangelise from within, while respecting and trying to heal the anti-values that exist within all social and ecclesial structures.
 It's a significant challenge because these are very different worldviews?